TheAnalystAlp/Survey-Analysis-Dashboard-Power-BI/README.md

 * Entries in "Q11 - Which country do you live in?" have been corrected,using find and replace feature of Power BI, as some were entered incorrectly.

 # 3.Challenges&TakeAways during Analysis
 * Many user-submitted entries required standardization.
-However, performing thesedata cleaning steps within Power BI posed significant challenges, particularly due to its limited capabilities for large-scale text normalization.
+However, performing these data cleaning steps within Power BI posed significant challenges, particularly due to its limited capabilities for large-scale text normalization.
 * In future projects, I would likely use SQL for data cleaning to streamline the process and improve efficiency.For instance, salary ranges had to be converted into discrete numeric values to enable the use of DAX formulas in visualizations.
 Having precise numerical data instead of ranges is far more beneficial for efficient and accurate data analysis.
 * The dataset is relatively small, which highlighted the importance of working with larger, more balanced datasets.
 I also realized how data imbalance can easily lead to misleading insights.
 For instance, Vietnam ranked as the top country in overall happiness—but this was based on just one respondent, making the result statistically unreliable.
 # 4. Conclusion & Recommendations